krobbi/krox/readme.md

 if a file stream was closed successfully.
 Otherwise, returns `false`.
 Attempting to close a standard stream will do nothing and always return `false`.

+## `_exit(code)`
+Exit the Lox interpreter with the exit code number `code`.
+Always returns `nil`, but any subsequent code will be unreachable.
+Exits the Lox interpreter with an undefined exit code if `code` is not a number.

 ## `_get(handle)`
 Get and return the next byte from the stream at the file handle number